fostroll/toxine/doc/README_BRAT.md

 ## *brat* annotations support

-[*brat*](https://brat.nlplab.org/) is a popular tool that is often used to label named entities.
+[*brat*](https://brat.nlplab.org/) is a popular tool that is often used to annotate texts.
 It allows annotate raw untokenized text blocks.
 Thus, it doesn't care of the borders of tokens.
 By default, we move borders of the annotations to the borders of tokens, so user don't have to be very accurate during text labeling.